 1. UPPER EAST SIDE: THE LOWELL

 A staycation here—east of the park but west of Lexington—is about as calm, peaceful and rejuvenating as it can get in Gotham.
-On any other day, the sleepy, townhouse-filled streets of the Upper East might otherwise feel posh and out of reach for most New Yorkers, but the area sure does make an ideal spot to spoil yourself.
-Post up and do just that at The Lowell, a luxurious staple in the ’hood that just celebrated 35 years since its historic restoration and continues to pull in accolades like Travel & Leisure’s #1 hotel in New York–for the second year in a row.
+On any given day, the sleepy, townhouse-filled streets of the Upper East may feel posh and out of reach for most New Yorkers, but the area sure does make an ideal spot to spoil yourself.
+Post up and do just that at The Lowell, a luxurious staple in the ’hood that just celebrated 37 years since its historic restoration and continues to top the list of Travel & Leisure’s top 15 hotels in New York City.

 2. GREENPOINT: THE BOX HOUSE HOTEL

 Greenpoint is equal parts trendy and chilled-out, offering visitors the chance to soak up as much or as little of the emerging shopping, food and nightlife scenes as they’d like.
 The Brooklyn nabe has always had more of a tight-knit community feel, but that doesn’t mean visitors won’t feel welcome at The Box House Hotel.
 The individually designed apartment-style rooms will make you feel totally at home.
-Since many of the rooms have their own kitchenettes and outdoor terraces, you might even be able to make some local friends and invite them over to enjoy the last few days of al fresco dining in a private space.
+Since many of the rooms have their own kitchenettes and outdoor terraces, you might even be able to make some local friends and invite them over to enjoy a night in a private space.

-If you’re not so comfortable in the kitchen, you can pop into one of the neighborhood’s latest dining additions, Madre, located at Franklin Guesthouse.
+If you’re not so comfortable in the kitchen, you can pop into one of the neighborhood’s finest dining hot spots, Madre, located at Franklin Guesthouse.
 The global menu includes everything from hamachi crudo to ham croquettes to eggplant agnolotti.

 3. SOHO: HOTEL HUGO